nus-cs2030s/2324-s2/docs/13-overloading.md

 # Unit 13: Overloading

+!!! abstract "Learning Objectives"

     After reading this unit, students should

     - understand what is overloading
     - understand how to create overloaded methods

 ## Method overloading